 Ingredients (makes 1 serving):

 - 6 egg whites

 - ½ cup unsweetened vanilla almond milk (I like Almond Breeze brand)

 - Dash of salt

 - 2 tiny scoops of KAL brand stevia (or you could use 2 packets Truvia)

 - Dash of cinnamon

-These taste fairly sweet on their own because of the stevia and blueberries, but if you would like to add a topping you can use 1/2 c. of unsweetened applesauce and sprinkle cinnamon on top instead of syrup.
+These taste fairly sweet on their own because of the stevia and blueberries, but if you would like to add a topping you can use 1/2 cup of unsweetened applesauce and sprinkle cinnamon on top instead of syrup.
 One of my favorite breakfasts!
-Recipe makes two pancakes (1 serving).
+The recipe makes two pancakes (1 serving).

 - Carbs: 33g